 - (a) The Deferred Stock Award shall specify the number of shares of Deferred Stock to be awarded to any Eligible Person and the duration of the period (the "Deferral Period") during which, and the conditions under which, receipt of the Stock will be deferred.
-The Committee may condition the grant or vesting of Deferred Stock, or receipt of Stock or cash at the end of the Deferral Period, upon the attainment of specified Performance Objectives or such other criteria as the Committee may determine. - (b) Except as may be provided by the Committee, Deferred Stock Awards may not be sold, assigned, transferred, pledged or otherwise encumbered during the Deferral Period. - (c) At the expiration of the Deferral Period, the recipient (or his or her designated beneficiary in the event of death) shall receive (i) certificates for the number of shares of Stock equal to the number of shares covered by the Deferred Stock Award, (ii) cash equal to the fair market value of such Stock, or (iii) a combination of shares and cash, as the Committee may determine.

-- (d) In the event of a recipient's termination of employment or other service before the Deferred Stock has vested, his or her Deferred Stock Award shall be forfeited. - (e) The Committee may waive, in whole or in part, any or all of the conditions to receipt of, or restrictions with respect to, Stock or cash under a Deferred Stock Award, other than with respect to Performance Awards (except that the Committee may waive conditions or restrictions with respect to Performance Awards if such waiver would not cause the Performance Award to fail to qualify as "performance-based compensation" within the meaning of Section 162(m) of the Code).
+The Committee may condition the grant or vesting of Deferred Stock, or receipt of Stock or cash at the end of the Deferral Period, upon the attainment of specified Performance Objectives or such other criteria as the Committee may determine. - (b) Except as may be provided by the Committee, Deferred Stock Awards may not be sold, assigned, transferred, pledged or otherwise encumbered during the Deferral Period. - (c) At the expiration of the Deferral Period, the recipient (or his or her designated beneficiary in the event of death) shall receive (i) certificates for the number of shares of Stock equal to the number of shares covered by the Deferred Stock Award, (ii) cash equal to the fair market value of such Stock, or (iii) a combination of shares and cash, as the Committee may determine. - (d) In the event of a recipient's termination of employment or other service before the Deferred Stock has vested, his or her Deferred Stock Award shall be forfeited. - (e) The Committee may waive, in whole or in part, any or all of the conditions to receipt of, or restrictions with respect to, Stock or cash under a Deferred Stock Award in a manner that does not violate the requirements of Section 409A of the Code.